RR-28023/imu-nano33/readme.md

  dashboard with the IMU data charts), is to change the `min_refresh_interval` setting from the default `5s` to `100ms` on `grafana.ini`.

- An exact dashboard like the one I built can be created by importing the JSON `grafana_dashboard` included in this repo.
+ An exact dashboard like the one I built can be created by importing the `grafana_dashboard.json` included in this repo.